top of page

 8 Hour Race

 Race registration is open for the 8 Hour Sprint Race.
-Race check in will be 7 am Saturday and race start will be 8 am Saturday morning with a 4 pm Saturday night race cut off.
+Race check in will be 7 am Saturday and race start will be 8 am Saturday morning with a 4 pm Saturday afternoon race cut off.
 All teams should expect to race the entire time.
-Race disciplines will include orienteering and map skills for all legs of the race (GPS usage not allowed), mountain biking on trails, gravel and ranch roads with three miles of pavement, trekking and open lake kayaking.
+Race disciplines will include orienteering and map skills for all legs of the race (GPS usage not allowed), mountain biking on trails, gravel and ranch roads with six miles of pavement, trekking and open lake kayaking.
 Team rankings will be based on the number of Cp's acquired and your time.
 Teams may race the entire 8 hours or for a shorter time and will still be ranked.
 Boats will not be provided.
 This is a BYOBoat race.
-Race details to be determined.
-Keep watching this site for updated race details and registration details.
 A few boats are available for rental, call Leiza at 940.256.0769 to reserve a tandem kayak.
 Numbers are limited.

 2 person teams (coed, female, male)